 VPNs and internet speed: a summary

-The internet speed drop when using a VPN shouldn’t be significant – and in some cases, you may even experience a boost.
+An internet speed drop when using a VPN shouldn’t be significant – in some cases, you may even experience a boost.